About canine osteoarthritis

 Canine osteoarthritis (OA), also referred to as degenerative joint disease, is a painful, progressive disease caused by deterioration of joint cartilage, surrounding tissue and fluid.1 Over time, this can lead to bone-on-bone contact, chronic inflammation, swelling and a very uncomfortable life for a dog.1 OA is the most common cause of chronic pain in dogs1 and the effects can be debilitating.

 Before you even notice common signs of OA, a dog’s cartilage may be starting to wear away.
-Unless properly managed, the joint cartilage will continue to wear away, and cartilage damage can be directly associated with joint disease, including OA.
+Unless properly managed, the joint cartilage wear and damage will continue, a key part of joint disease or OA progression.

 Not Just An Old Dog Disease